-Nearly 3 out of 4 men over age 20 are overweight or obese, according to statistics published by the 2010 National Health and Nutrition Examination Survey.
-If you're in your 30s and you find yourself in this category, it's time to lose weight.
-Being overweight or obese increases your risk of developing heart disease and type 2 diabetes.
-To lose weight, you need to trim calories and move more, but dainty portions of salad and dance aerobics aren't required.
-Adopt a plan that fits your lifestyle and supports your body's needs.
+More than one out of three men over age 20 have overweight or obesity, according to statistics published by National Institute of Diabetes and Digestive and Kidney Diseases.
+If you're in your 30s and you find yourself in this category, it's time to consider prioritizing weight loss, since obesity increases your risk of developing heart disease and type 2 diabetes.

-Why You Should Worry About Weight in Your 30s
+Why Weight Gain Can Occur in Your 30s

 How Weight Loss Works

 The good news: When males cut calories from their diet, they tend to lose weight faster than females in the beginning because of their naturally greater levels of muscle mass.
 Remember — the greater the muscle mass, the greater the calorie burn at rest.